AuBousquet/pgrouting/doc/contraction/pgr_contraction.rst

 - Currnetly there are two types of contraction methods

-  - Dead End Contraction
+  - 1 : Dead End Contraction
-  - Linear Contraction
+  - 2 : Linear Contraction
+  - 3 : Contractions Hierarchy

 - The returned values include